2713 W Hazel St

 Flags

-- Tiny & old: 881 sqft, 2 bd / 1 ba, built 1920 — the smallest, second-oldest house in the batch and the highest $/sqft ($482).
+- Tiny & old: 881 sqft, 2 bd / 1 ba, built 1920 — the smallest, second-oldest house in the batch, at a steep $482/sqft.
 A 1920 house demands a thorough inspection (foundation, electrical, plumbing supply lines, sewer scope).
 Livability is the real question.

 - Historic District Overlay (HD-O) — exterior changes/additions may need design review; constrains future renovations.
 Confirm what the overlay allows before planning any work.